A Coaching Model Created by Eva Schwarz

 A coach facilitates the exploration of needs, motivations, desires, skills and thought processes to assist the individual in making real, lasting change.

 Facilitators ask questions to assist clients in their own thought process

 Facilitators listen and observe to better understand the client’s perspective

 Facilitators support things to happen.

-Starting the coaching journey, I, from the beginning of the course, thought about whom I am as a coach.
-With time, it became clear that the coach is a Facilitator and I started to develop the Coaching Model based on that.
+Starting my coach training journey, I thought about who I am as a coach.
+With time, it became clear to me that the coach is a Facilitator and I started to develop the Coaching Model based on that.
 What helped me is the way I, each evening, use a few minutes before going to bed to reflect upon the different encounters, discussions, presentations etc. the day brought and ask myself:

 - Were the Fundamentals clear?